sindresorhus/got/documentation/2-options.md

 #### How to store options

+The `Options` class is useful for storing and validating configuration for Got instances.

-The constructor - `new Options(url, options, defaults)` - takes the same arguments like the `got` function.
+The constructor - `new Options(url, options, defaults)` - takes the same arguments as the `got` function.

+To use an `Options` instance, create an extended Got instance:

 ```js
 import got, {Options} from 'got';